devste/raspisync/README.md

 Deploying
 ---------

-I've added a script that can automatically flash your sdcard, you simply need to point it to the correct device node, confirm and you're done!

-**Notice** you will need to replace *mmcblk0* in the following commands with the actual device node for your sdcard.
+To create and **overwrite** an SD card with raspisync run the following script.

     # run the following as root (sudo)
     board/raspisync/mksdcard /dev/mmcblk0

+**Notice** you will need to replace *mmcblk0* with the actual device node for your sdcard.

+Load your SSH public key onto the SD card by following these steps.
+All steps will require root/sudo.
+* mkdir /mnt/raspisynchome
+* mount /dev/mmcblk0p3 /mnt/raspisynchome (the third partition on the SD card)
+* mkdir /mnt/raspihome
+* cat ~/.ssh/id_rsa.pub >> /mnt/raspihome/.ssh/authorized_keys
+* umount /mnt/raspisynchome

-After creating the SD card insert it into Raspberry Pi and run the distribution.
+After creating the SD card insert it into Raspberry Pi and boot the Raspberry Pi.
+You might have to boot once, then unplug the power from the Raspberry Pi and then boot it again and only then will it boot properly with network access.

+You can update the SD card by using the following command.
+The SD card will not touch the third partition (raspisynchome) and will only overwrite files on the other partitions, but never delete anything.
+This will also preserve the host's public ssh key.

+    board/raspisync/udsdcard /dev/mmcblk0

 Using
 -----

-There is not much to do with the current state of the project.
+You can setup the configuration for Syncthing by following these steps:

-* Connect with 'ssh syncthing@raspisync' (password: syncthing).
-Assuming you are on the same network as the raspisync
+* Connect with 'ssh syncthing@raspisync'.
+It should use the SSH public key you supplied when setting up the SD card.
+* Run syncthing-config.sh
-* Start syncthing
+* Run syncthing

-* Change the webinterface access to 0.0.0.0:8384 in /home/syncthing/.config/syncthing/config.xml
-* Use your browser to connect to raspisync:8384

 Tools
 -----